SarthakMakhija/tech-lessons-posts/content/en/blog/assertions_crate_in_rust/index.md

 `MatcherResult` which will play a crucial role in inverting a matcher.

 Let's implement `MembershipMatcher` for string.
-It should be capable of testing the following:
+It should be capable of testing:

 - if the given string contains a digit.
 - if the given string contains the specified character.